 After setting foot at the highest peaks of the world—from the summit of Kilimanjaro to the pinnacle of Everest—there are no greater heights for mountaineer Carina Dayondon to conquer.

-With a biking culture that’s shaping up, who knew Guimaras was ripe to become the next mountain-biking paradise?
+Who knew Guimaras was ripe to become the country’s next mountain-biking mecca?

 The world of off-roading, camping, and the great outdoors from the backseat of a Toyota Hilux.